 The foundation model approach also offers substantial computational advantages.
-By leveraging fine-tuning, this methodology reduces the computational resources required for large-scale applications across multiple tasks.
-Our estimates indicate that significant resource savings can be achieved even for single particle physics measurements, making this approach both scalable and efficient.
+Fine-tuning reaches the AUC target in a small fraction of the baseline training time across nearly all tasks and sample sizes, with the pretraining cost recovered after approximately $14$--$52$ fine-tuned tasks depending on the stopping condition applied.
+This is well within the scope of a single realistic physics analysis; the ATLAS measurement of Higgs boson couplings in the $H\rightarrow\gamma\gamma$ channel, for example, involved training 42 classifiers for event categorization.